 ● Do you think it makes a difference that 189 leaders signed the document rather than just several leaders?
 Do you think there is power in numbers?

-● Is there a specific MDG you think can support your community?
+● Is there a specific MDG you think would be helpful in your community?

 II.
 Group Brainstorming & Quick Writing Activity (5-7 min.)

-Have students sit in groups of three to four to reflect on their personal experiences collaborating within a group to reach a shared vision.
+Have students sit in groups of three to four to reflect on their personal experiences, collaborating within the group to reach a shared vision.